Josh Bell Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.
+- The Padres pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Padres' 3.87 team ERA ranks sixth across all league pitching staffs.
+- The Padres have the fifth-ranked team ERA among all MLB pitching staffs (3.86).

-- Padres pitchers combine to allow the 10th-fewest home runs in baseball (139 total, 1.1 per game).
+- Padres pitchers combine to surrender 140 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- The righty last appeared on Wednesday against the Baltimore Orioles, when he went five scoreless innings while giving up three hits.
+- The lefty last appeared on Thursday against the Baltimore Orioles, when he tossed six innings, allowing two earned runs while giving up three hits.

-- The 32-year-old has an ERA of 2.68, with 7.7 strikeouts per nine innings, in 16 games this season.
-Opponents have a .210 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.